Salta, Salta and Jujuy, Argentina

 Location & directions

-Finca Valentina is located just 10 minutes from the airport and 25 minutes from the center of Salta.
+Finca Valentina is located just 10 minutes from the airport and 25 minutes from the centre of Salta.